About the Incubator: FAQ

 Who can submit?

-Trinity students, faculty, staff may submit their projects to the Incubator
+Trinity students, faculty, and staff may submit their projects to the Incubator.

 Does my project have to be finished?